-Wit Siemieniuk is Project Manager/Environment Specialist with Agriteam Canada in Calgary, Alberta.
+Wit Siemieniuk is Project Director of Environment, Social Safeguards, Climate, Alinea International in Calgary, Canada.

 Ry Smith

 Engineering is more than a job-it is a calling and a way of looking at the world: taking a problem, breaking it down, building a solution.
 Any kind of challenge that inspires you is open to you in this profession: understanding how the physical world works and using that understanding to model and develop new solutions; making old things work better and making new things work for the very first time; discovering what makes things tick and finding out why they break; and getting a job done with one dollar that any fool could have done with five.